datacommonsorg/data/scripts/rff/historical_weather_variability/county/R/README.md

      temperature) and then choose "monthly data" under the Temporal period heading.
 You can download all monthly values for the 40-year time period at once using the "Download All Data for All Years (.bil)" button.

+Terms of Use:
+* When using these data, please clearly and prominently state the PRISM Climate Group and their URL.
+* According to PRISM’s terms of use, these data may be freely reproduced and distributed for non-commercial purposes only.